syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Undo-and-Redo.md

 ## Undo and Redo

-Diagram provides inbuilt support to track the changes that are made through interaction and through public APIs.
+Diagram provides Built-in support to track the changes that are made through interaction and through public APIs.
 The changes can be reverted or restored either through short cut keys or through commands.

 ### Undo redo through short cut keys